What is a personal pronoun in English?

 Personal Pronouns Example2 Personal Pronouns Example2 1

-Personal and possessive pronouns are like cousins at a family reunion.
+Personal and possessive pronouns in English are like cousins at a family reunion.
 They look a little alike, hang out in the same sentence, but each one has a different job to do.
-Comparing examples of personal pronouns alongside possessive forms makes the differences clear.
+Comparing alongside possessive forms makes the differences clear.
 Let’s break it down.

 • Personal pronouns: the cast of characters